rsimon/doors-peripleo/README.md

-# doors-peripleo
+# DOORS Peripleo

-Peripleo Prototype Deployment for the DOORS Grant Submission
+Peripleo Prototype Deployment for the DOORS Grant Submission.